Riley Gaines: 2022–2023

-Gaines has advocated against the inclusion of transgender women in the women's division of sports, including by lobbying her state representatives in April 2022 to pass a law that would prohibit transgender women from participating in women's sports.
+Gaines has advocated against the inclusion of transgender women in the women's division of sports.

 In September 2022, Gaines supported the campaign of Republican US Senator Rand Paul by appearing in a TV ad for him, where she shared her criticism of trans women in women's sports.

 By January 2023, Gaines had participated in a small protest at the NCAA Convention, appeared in campaign advertisements for former US Senate candidate for the Republican Party, Herschel Walker, and spoken at a Donald Trump rally.

 In March 2023, Gaines was an invited speaker at a Texas Senate committee in support of legislation that would categorically prohibit transgender college athletes from competing in sports divisions that align with their gender identity.

 In April 2023, Gaines visited San Francisco State University for the student chapter event of the conservative political organization Turning Point USA and spoke publicly about her campaign against transgender athletes in women's sports, which she referred to as spiritual warfare.
 After the event concluded, protesters arrived.
 Gaines was escorted by law enforcement officers to shelter in a classroom, where she stayed for three hours while protesters continued to demonstrate outside.
-After the event, Gaines said she had been physically struck twice by a person during the protest.

 On June 2, 2023, Gaines endorsed Republican Ron DeSantis in the 2024 US presidential election.